 This Pride Month we’ve been reflecting on some of the amazing accomplishments of LGBTQ+ people across the country and around the world.
-Accomplishments made in the face of discrimination that’s existed for centuries and persists today — as demonstrated by the 300-plus anti-LGBTQ+ bills introduced in U.S. state legislatures this year.
+Accomplishments made in the face of discrimination that’s existed for centuries and persists today — as demonstrated by the 300-plus anti-LGBTQ+ bills introduced in U.S. state legislatures in 2022 alone.

 So today we’re honoring some of the LGBTQ+ people whose contributions have shaped public health, health communication, and health education.
 Here are just a few of their stories.